Rowmotion on fences: Introduction

 Fences have been of recent interest because of their connections with cluster algebras, $q$-analogues, and unimodality.
 Let $P$ be a poset with partial order $\lte$.
 Recall that $I\sbe P$ is a {\em (lower order) ideal} of $P$ if $x\in I$ and $y\lte x$ implies $y\in I$. {\em Upper order ideals}, $U$, are defined by reversing the inequality.
 When merely writing ``ideal," we always mean a lower order ideal.
 Let $\cI(P)$ and $\cU(P)$ be the set of (lower order) ideals and upper order ideals of $P$, respectively.
 The set of ideals of a finite poset forms a distributive lattice under inclusion.
 The lattice $\cI(F)$ of ideals of a fence $F$ can be used to compute mutations in a cluster algebra on a surface with marked points~\cite{cla:epp,MSW:pca,pro:cfp,sch:cef,sch:caa,ST:caa,yur:cef,yur:cce}.

 Let $q$ be a variable and $r(F;q)$ be the rank generating function for $\cI(F)$.
 Mourier-Genoud and Ovsienko~\cite{MGO:qdr} were able to define $q$-analogues of rational (and even real) numbers which are certain rational functions of $q$.
 The numerators and denominators of these fractions are exactly the polynomials $r(F;q)$.
-In addition, they made the following intriguing conjecture.
-Progress on this question can be found in~\cite{cla:epp,ES:prs,gan:loi,MSS:ruc,MZ:rpl}. \bcon[\cite{MGO:qdr}] The polynomial $r(F;q)$ is unimodal. \econ
+In addition, they conjectured the following result.
+Progress on this question was made in~\cite{cla:epp,ES:prs,gan:loi,MSS:ruc,MZ:rpl} until a proof was provided by Oğuz and Ravichandran. \bth[\cite{OR:rpf}] The polynomial $r(F;q)$ is unimodal. \eth

-Our focus is going to be on algebraic dynamics of fences and, in particular, on rowmotion.
+Our focus is going to be on fences from the viewpoint of algebraic dynamical combinatorics and, in particular, on rowmotion.
 A subset $A$ of a finite poset $(P,\lte)$ is an {\em antichain} if no two elements of $A$ are comparable.
 Let $\cA(P)$ be the set of antichains of $P$.
 Ideals of both types and antichains are related by the maps $\De:\cI(P)\ra\cA(P)$ where

 and $\na:\cU(P)\ra\cA(P)$ where

 We also let $c:\cP\ra\cP$ be the complement operator $c(S)=P-S$. {\em Rowmotion on antichains} is the group action on $\cA(P)$ generated by the map

 where we always compose functions from right to left.
 We will also consider {\em rowmotion on ideals}, which is generated by